 You'll need to complete a total of 33 credit hours of 5000 level courses.
 The specific coursework depends on your specialty area.
 A master’s program advisor is available to help you with your class schedule each semester.
-Detailed information about degree requirements is available at our website.
+Detailed information about degree requirements is available at the Department of Accounting website.

 You'll need to complete coursework, written and oral qualifying exams, pre-dissertation research and a dissertation.
 The program includes a minimum of 69 credit hours of coursework beyond a master's degree or 99 credit hours beyond a bachelor's degree: